On Generalizations of Some Distance Based Classifiers for HDLSS Data: Classifiers Based on Generalized Distances

-Recall that in \textbf{Examples 1, 2} and \textbf{3} we had $\nu_{12}^2=0$ and $\sigma_1^2=\sigma_2^2$.
-So, both the classifiers SAVG and NN-MADD (based on Euclidean distances) performed quite poorly (recall Figure \ref{plot0}).
-However, Figure \ref{plot1} clearly shows superiority of the proposed (both gSAVG and NN-gMADD) classifiers in {\bf Example 1}.
+Recall that in Examples~\ref{ex1}, \ref{ex2} and \ref{ex3} we have $\nu_{12}^2=0$ and $\sigma_1^2=\sigma_2^2$.
+So, both the classifiers SAVG and NN-MADD (based on Euclidean distances) performed quite poorly (see Figure~\ref{plot0}).
+However, Figure \ref{plot1} clearly shows the superiority of the proposed gSAVG and NN-gMADD classifiers in Example~\ref{ex1} with $\gamma(t)=1-e^{-t}$ and $\phi(t)=t$.
 In high dimensions, they have misclassification rates close to the Bayes risk.
 The misclassification rates of different NN classifiers are reported by considering a single neighbor (i.e., for $k=1$) only.
-We observed a similar phenomena for other values of $k$ as well.
-In Figure \ref{plot1}, we further observe that both gSAVG and NN-gMADD classifiers misclassify nearly $50$\% and $45$\% (for higher values of $d$) of the test samples in {\bf Examples 2} and {\bf 3}, respectively.
-Interestingly, the transformation $h_d$ works favourably for {\bf Example 1}, while it is quite intriguing to note that it fails to yield good performance in {\bf Examples 2} and {\bf 3} for high $d$.
+We observed a similar phenomenon for other values of $k$ as well.
+In Figure \ref{plot1}, we further observe that both the gSAVG and NN-gMADD classifiers misclassify nearly $50$\% and $45$\% (for higher values of $d$) of the test samples in Examples~\ref{ex2} and \ref{ex3}, respectively.
+Interestingly, the transformation $h_d$ works favourably for Example~\ref{ex1}, while it is quite intriguing to note that it fails to yield good performance in Examples~\ref{ex2} and \ref{ex3} for high $d$.
 In the next subsection, we study the reason behind this behavior of the proposed classifiers in high dimensions.
-We start by studying the theoretical behavior of the transformation $h_d$ in the HDLSS asymptotic regime (when the sample size $n$ is assumed to be fixed, and the dimension $d$ increases to infinity).
+We begin by studying the theoretical behavior of the transformation $h_d$ in the HDLSS asymptotic regime.